workarea-commerce/workarea/docs/source/upgrade-guides/workarea-3-6-0.html.md

 ### What's Changing?

-Workarea is technology forward platform, and we want to be as up-to-date and possible with our dependencies.
+Workarea is a technology forward platform, and we want to be as up-to-date as possible with our dependencies.
 As such, v3.6 updates Workarea's Rails dependency to Rails 6.
 You can read [the Rails release notes](https://edgeguides.rubyonrails.org/6_0_release_notes.html) if you're curious about the changes.

 Many other dependencies, like Mongoid and Sidekiq, have been updated as well.